MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_10_Lab1_Ex01_Hunting.md

 ![Lab overview.](../Media/SC-200-Lab_Diagrams_Mod8_L1_Ex1.png)

-You are a Security Operations Analyst working at a company that implemented Microsoft Sentinel.
+You're a Security Operations Analyst working at a company that implemented Microsoft Sentinel.
 You have received threat intelligence about a Command and Control (C2 or C&C) technique.
 You need to perform a hunt and watch for the threat.

 >**Important:** The lab exercises for Learning Path #10 are in a *standalone* environment.
 If you exit the lab before completing it, you will be required to re-run the configurations again.